Psychology Faculty Research

 Rick Medlin, PhD

-Dr. Medlin studies the cognitive and social development of homeschooled children.
-For information about current research please contact Dr. Medlin at [email protected].
-Dr. Medlin has published many articles on homeschooling.
+Professor Medlin studies the cognitive and social development of homeschooled children.
+For information about current research please contact Professor Medlin at [email protected].
+Professor Medlin has published many articles on homeschooling.

 Chris Ferguson, PhD

-The Psychotechnology Lab has a number of ongoing research projects examining how people interact with and respond to different forms of media including video games and movies.
+The Psychotechnology Lab has several ongoing research projects examining how people interact with and respond to different forms of media including video games and social media.
 We are also now doing research on race, policing and violent crime.
-If you are a Stetson student and are interested in working in this lab, please contact Dr. Ferguson at [email protected]
+If you are a Stetson student and are interested in working in this lab, please contact Professor Ferguson at [email protected].

 Michael Eskenazi, PhD